Maps

 From Burr’s New Universal Atlas.
 Denotes treaty lines and some Indian villages.

-Carte de la Nouvelle France, ou fe voit le cours de Grandes Rivieres de S. Laurence & de Mississipi Aujour d’hui S Louis, du Nouveau Jersey, de la Nouvelle Yourck, de la Nouv.
+Carte de la Nouvelle France, ou fe voit le cours de Grandes Rivieres de S. Laurence & de Mississipi Aujour d’hui S Louis, du Nouveau Jersey, de la Nouvelle Yorck, de la Nouv.
 Angliterre, de L’Acadie, du Canada, des Esquimaux, des Hurons, des Iroquois, de Ilinois etc et la Grande Ile de Terre Neurei Dresfee fur les Memoirs les plus Nouveaux recueelis pour l’establissment de la Compagne Francoise Occident.
 1719.

 Shows Great Lakes and the tribes in the area.